 Avast Antivirus & Security is a powerful antivirus app that you can trust; its PC counterpart was one of the best free antiviruses of 2015.

 For those who want comprehensive cover, plenty of additional features are available as in-app purchases, including geofencing and remote data recovery.

 For those who want simple defense, however, you’ll find this does all you need for free.

 Complex security you don’t have to remember

 We all know the rules about password security, but we also know it’s boring to be good.

 Fortunately, LastPass takes away the hard work, making it easy to be secure.
 And it’s free, to boot.

 You’ll need to spend a little time setting it up, but once you’re done on the desktop, you’re good to go on mobile.
 LastPass will generate long and hard to crack passwords unique to each site.

 The beauty is that you never need to memorize it.
 The app will detect a login screen, you sign in with your master password or thumbprint and it will automatically fill in your details.
 Security for the lazy!

-Last but not least; there exists a lot more which my no doubt be added in these 5 must-have Android apps but research and latest updates always vary.
+Last but not least; there exists a lot more which my no doubt be added in these 5 essential Android apps but research and latest updates always vary.
 Maybe next time some others add up.